mchiapello/mini-git-course/PITCHME.md

 @ul[roman]
 - turn back the clock
 - compare earlier versions of the code
-- minimize disruption to all team members
+- minimize disruption to all team members @note[Collaborative repository]
 @ulend

 ---